 Unfortunately, loss of hearing seems to greatly annoy those around me who fear their own hearing will be destroyed by the volume of our television set.
 I also must confess that at times I ignore things I don’t want to hear and blame my antique inner ears for lack of responsiveness.

 You say I walk too slowly?
 That has nothing to do with being in my seventies.
 I always walked slower than most folk.
-Of course I can speed up if I want to.
+Of course, I can speed up if I want to.
 This speed happens to be the one I like best.

 One major problem looms in the back of my mind.
-With all the freedom and new adventures life now brings, I worry about running out of time.
+With all the freedom and new adventures life now bring, I worry about running out of time.
 Can I last long enough to get it all done?
 You ask, “Get what done?”
 I have no answer to that question.
 Either it really doesn’t matter “what” I get done or I have totally forgotten something important I had planned to do in the first place.